 11. Open Mail to see your Logan email account

-Q: How do I access the Self Service Portal?
+Q: How do I access the Self Serve Portal?

-A: Logan’s Self-Service Portal (My Logan) allows students 24/7 access to academic data, assignments, grades, attendance, billing information, course catalog listings, etc. Faculty use Self-Service to make course materials (syllabi, lecture notes, study guides, etc.) available to their students.
-The URL is: https://selfserve.logan.edu/
+A: Logan’s Self Serve Portal allows students 24/7 access to academic data, grades, attendance, billing information, course catalog listings, etc. Faculty use Self Serve to make course materials (syllabi, lecture notes, study guides, etc.) available to their students.

 Q: How do I sign up for Logan’s Emergency Notification System?

 Incoming students are automatically enrolled to receive email alerts at their Logan email address from the emergency notification system.
-Any student can login to the system to setup additional alerts via a combination of text message, telephone and email.
-Users can manage their contact information and messaging preferences at the e2Campus website: https://www.e2campus.net/my/logan/index.htm.
-To edit your account preferences, click the “forgot password” link and follow the instructions in the email you will receive.
-Note: in the e2Campus system your username is your complete Logan email address (for example, email@example.com).
+Any student can log in to the system to setup additional alerts via a combination of text message, telephone and email.
+Users can manage their contact information and messaging preferences by logging in here.
+To edit your account preferences, log into the system using your Logan email address and Logan password.